INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/02 - Cryptography Basics/02 - Cryptography Basics.md

 ****
 ## Steganography

-If cryptography is placing your valuable text into a key-protected safe, steganography is to bury it in the back of your garden.
+If cryptography is placing your valuables into a key-protected safe, steganography is to bury them in the back of your garden.

 Cryptography obfuscates a message to anyone who is not allowed to see it (does not have the key), while steganography hides the existence of this message to the eyes of someone who is not the recipient.
 	*Hiding a message in metadata, in printer yellow dots, in an audio sample spectrum, hiding a message in another message through "whitespace language" ...*